DartCaller/web/README.md

 $ npm run test:ci:e2e
 ```

-Currently this repo is equipped with a few testing tools that range from linters over snapshot tests to integration tests.
+Currently, this repo is equipped with a few testing tools that range from linters over snapshot tests to integration tests.

 <a name="sparkles"/>

 ### :sparkles: Linter
 For linting and code formatting we use [Prettier](https://prettier.io/), [Eslint](https://eslint.org/) & [Styling](https://stylelint.io/).

-The linters will also be run before every commit to ensure that only proper formatted code gets committed.
+It will run the linters before every commit automatically, ensuring that only correctly formatted code gets committed.
 ```bash
 npm run lint
 ```